sofistagil/sofistagil/README.md

 ### Hi there 👋

-Cybernetician and human being in my free time
+Front-end developer and human being in my free time

 #### Current projects:
 [Interactive Device](https://github.com/sofistagil/cybernetics_project) to heal the connection between people and nature by using technology.